-- 3.14 For Emission Point AA-031, the permittee shall comply with the following: - (a) Be in compliance with the emission limitations, operating limitation, and other requirements in Subpart ZZZZ that apply at all times. - (b) Operate and maintain the engine in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+- 3.14 For Emission Point AA-031, the permittee shall comply with the following: - (a) Be in compliance with the emission limitations, operating limitations, and other requirements in Subpart ZZZZ that apply at all times. - (b) Operate and maintain the engine in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require you to make any further efforts to reduce emissions if levels required by this standard have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the DEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance procedures.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.